Whether you're broadcasting a Zoom gala, or running a more involved livestream, your donations can go through Fundraise Up.

 - It's best to be clear about which buttons will actually send donations to this event's Campaign.
 As such, you'll either want to hide your global header/sticky buttons that just go to your general Campaign, or redirect/substitute them on this page so that they point to this event's Campaign.

 - Streams introduce a lot of user controls.
 There's a row of buttons for the video player, there's a send button for the chat, and there're other extraneous buttons to help them log into the streaming platform or adjust their settings.
 So, it's vital to put your Elements that take donations in clearly marked places and not right up against the video/chat controls.

-For meters, counters, and other Elements that show donations:
+For meter, counter, and leaderboard Elements that show donations received:

 Reviewing our suggestions for hosts + moderators

 - Our Elements can be used to show broad information, but it's good to have a moderator watching the Donations tab filtered for the Campaign being driven.
 If you're feeling fancy, or working with an outside moderator, you could even use Zapier to put just the info about received donations they need to know into a Google Sheet.